CONVENTION SALES & SERVICES

 VP of Sales & Business Development

-As Vice President of Sales & Business Development, Sarah serves as the strategic leader of the Convention Sales and Services teams as well as the Sacramento Sports Commission.
+As Vice President of Sales & Business Development, Sarah serves as the strategic leader of the Convention Sales and Services team.
 Sarah oversees the development, implementation and monitoring of all sales strategies to ensure Visit Sacramento’s sales goals are achieved.
 Sarah’s career in the hospitality industry started in 1993 at an independently owned hotel in Folsom, CA. In 1999 Sarah moved to the San Francisco bay area to work for Hilton Hotels Worldwide and spent the rest of her hotel career with Hilton prior starting with Visit Sacramento at the end of 2010.

 Director of National Accounts

 As Director of National Accounts, Susan Babich handles all accounts from the eastern seaboard as well as faith-based religious organizations and federal government accounts throughout the country.
 She's a 10-year Visit Sacramento veteran, and was most recently Director of Convention Sales.
 Babich previously served as an Account Executive at the Baltimore Convention Center and holds a degree in the criminal justice field.
 She's a member of ASAE, IAEM, RCMA, and PCMA.

 Sacramento Sports Commission Director